-Despite safety concerns and numerous complaints made by travelers, the Federal Aviation Administration (FAA) says it has found no need to regulate airline seat size and legroom.
+Despite safety concerns and numerous gripes made by travelers, the Federal Aviation Administration (FAA) says it has found no need to regulate airline seat size and legroom.

 In a letter announcing its decision, the agency said it “has no evidence that there is an immediate safety issue necessitating rule-making at this time.”